maptiler/maptiler-sdk-js/readme.md

 The `loadWithTerrain` event is triggered only *once* in a `Map` instance lifecycle, when both the `load` event and the `terrain` event **with non-null terrain** are fired.

 **Why a new event?**
-When a map is instanciated with the option `terrain: true`, then MapTiler terrain is directly added to it and some animation functions such as `.flyTo()` or `.easeTo()` if started straight after the map initialization will actaully need to wait a few milliseconds that the terrain is properly initialized before running.
+When a map is instanciated with the option `terrain: true`, then MapTiler terrain is directly added to it and some animation functions such as `.flyTo()` or `.easeTo()` if started straight after the map initialization will actually need to wait a few milliseconds that the terrain is properly initialized before running.
-Relying on the `load` event to run an animation with a map with terrain may fail because in some cases for this reason and this is why waiting for `loadWithTerrain` is safer in this particular situation.
+Relying on the `load` event to run an animation with a map with terrain may fail in some cases for this reason, and this is why waiting for `loadWithTerrain` is safer in this particular situation.

-## Lifecycle Method
+## Lifecycle Methods
-The events `load` and `loadWithTerrain` are both called at most once and require a callback function to add more elements such as markers, layers, popups and data sources.
-Even though MapTiler SDK fully supports this logic, we have added a *promise* logic to provide a more linear and less nested way to wait for a Map instance to be ready.
+The events `load` and `loadWithTerrain` are both called *at most once* and require a callback function to add more elements such as markers, layers, popups and data sources.
+Even though MapTiler SDK fully supports this logic, we have also included a *promise* logic to provide a more linear and less nested way to wait for a Map instance to be ready.
 Let's compare the two ways:

-- With a callback on the `load` event:
+- Classic: with a callback on the `load` event:
 ```ts
 function init() {